Adzuki Stew with Miso and Butternut Squash for Winter Health and Longevity

 - Julia Child

 This earthy, nourishing dish is possibly one of my favourites for the winter season.
 Adzuki beans are energizing, low fat and high protein, and are considered the most 'yang' of all beans, making them ideal for helping us to keep warm in cool weather.
-They are also said to support healthy digestive, heart, adrenal and reproductive functions.
+They are also prized for supporting healthy digestive, heart, adrenal and reproductive functions.
 Serve with short grain brown rice or quinoa, and the green of your choice.
 Serves 4-6 people.

 Adzuki Bean Stew